toralf/torutils/README.md

 Then these rules are applied (in this order) for a connection attempt from an ip to the local ORPort:

 1. trust ip of Tor authorities and snowflake
-1. block ip for 1 day if the rate is > 6/min
+1. block ip for 1 day if the rate is > 6/min¹
-1. allow up to 4 connections if the ip is known to host more than 1 relay
+1. allow up to 4 connections from the same ip if the ip is known to host more than 1 relay
-1. drop if there are already 2 established connections from this ip³
+1. drop if there are already 2 established connections from the same ip¹
 1. rate limit new connection attempts at 0.5/minute
 1. accept it

-³ The connection limit sounds rigid.
+¹ The connection limit sounds rigid.
-But how likely is it that more than the given number of Tor proxies at the same ip address do connect to the same guard at the same time?
+But how likely do more than the given number of Tor clients at the same ip address do connect to the same guard at the same time?
-Is this probability big enough to be considered?

 ### Installation